 While we may not like to admit it, some of our favorite survival TV shows (and some of the most well-known ones) probably didn’t make it to this list of seven of the best.
 Why?
 Because the TV shows listed below could actually teach us something about survival.

-Shows like “Alone,” “Life Below Zero,” or “Frontier House” may not be as popular as “Naked and Afraid” or “Survivor,” but those are the survival TV shows that we should be watching.
+Shows like “Alone,” “Life Below Zero,” or “Frontier House” may not be as popular as “Naked and Afraid” or “Survivor,” but those are the survival TV shows that we really should be watching to learn from.
 Read on to learn about which of these series can teach us something useful.

-What Can You Learn From It: With nine full seasons under its belt, this survival TV show has many lessons to teach you.
-You can learn how to survive in the remote, harsh conditions of the Arctic and how to survive on limited resources.
-But the biggest skill learned from this show is how to do it all alone.
+What Can You Learn From It: With nine full seasons under its belt (and Season 10 is underway as of the writing of this article), this survival TV show has many lessons to teach you.
+You can learn how to survive in the remote, harsh conditions of the very remote wilderness, how to build different types of shelters, and how to live on limited resources.
+But perhaps the biggest skill learned from this show is how to do it all alone.
+Being totally isolated with nothing by a camera to talk to, contestants have to survive both the elements and the mental toll of loneliness.

 Where Can You Watch It: Alone was originally produced by the history channel and many of those episodes have been syndicated to other platforms.
 The latest episodes however have been produced by Netflix.
 You can watch “Alone” on the History Channel, Amazon Prime Video, Microsoft Store, Vudu, iTunes, YouTube, and Google Play.
 While not all seasons are yet available, you can watch some seasons on Discovery+, Hulu, Netflix, Hoopla, and Philo.